Request More Information

 Often back pain goes away over time, but nearly 90% of people who experience back pain can expect to have another episode of pain at some point in the future.
 That’s because the cause of the episode was never addressed.
 People usually stop seeking help when the pain goes away, but unless the causes of the back pain are addressed, recurrence is predictable.
 OSI physical therapists are trained to identify problems and choose the right treatment approach to resolve the issue.

-We start with a thorough back exam to see how the patient’s spine moves.
+We start with a thorough back exam to see how the your spine moves.
 Hands-on manual therapy is often used to correct painful spinal movement.
-Coaching is then provided to get the right muscles activated and get you moving again.
+Exercises are then provided to get the right muscles activated to decrease your pain and get you moving again.

 Depending on your needs, our back treatment includes functional training in posture, body mechanics and job simulation.
 We offer the coaching and direction that makes it easier for you to stay on track.

-Since managing back pain and back pain treatment is a long-term commitment and requires changing habits, we encourage patients to join a gym.
-Many people choose to continue with an independent exercise program, work with our personal trainers, and use our facilities.
-OSI offers 3-month membership contracts for these patients to exercise at one of our facilities that offer the Next Step for Health program.
+Since managing back pain and back pain treatment is a long-term commitment and requires changing habits, we encourage patients to stay active and continue with their personalized exercise program.